mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### The security issue
 Hey remember like fifteen minutes ago when this post was about webpages?

 I'm guessing Qantas didn't _want_ to send the customer their passport number, phone number, and staff comments about them, so I wanted to let them know their website was doing that.
+Maybe the website was well meaning, but ultimately caused more harm than good, like how that time the bike path railings on the Golden Gate Bridge accidentally [turned it into the world's largest harmonica](https://www.theguardian.com/us-news/2020/jun/06/golden-gate-bridge-san-francisco-sings).

 #### Unblending the smoothie
 But why does the website even send you all that stuff in the first place?
 I don't know, but to speculate wildly: Maybe the website just sends you _all_ the data it knows about you, and then only shows you your name, flight times, etc, while leaving the passport number etc. still in the page.